Current Issues

 While our advocacy efforts cover five broad policy areas, here are the current issues that require our immediate focus and attention:

-1. China's Anti-Dumping Investigation
+China’s Anti-discriminatory Investigation

-In September, China’s Ministry of Commerce (MOFCOM) initiated an anti-dumping investigation regarding Canadian canola seed.
+In September, MOFCOM initiated an anti-dumping investigation regarding Canadian canola seed.
 CCGA is a registered participant in the investigation, providing an aggregate perspective of canola farming in Canada.
 We continue to monitor all aspects of the situation closely and are in regular contact with fellow stakeholders and government to highlight the importance of stable market access for canola farmers.

 This page will be updated as new information becomes available.